alexbain/alexbain.github.com/source/_posts/2013-02-23-controlling-lirc-from-the-web.markdown

 For this project I chose to work in NodeJS.
 If you would prefer to implement a web application in a different language, I found two existing LIRC client libraries.
 Sadly, neither seem maintained.
 I found [lircr](https://github.com/fugalh/lircr) for Ruby and [pyLirc](http://sourceforge.net/projects/pylirc/) for Python.

 Since I could not find an existing NodeJS LIRC client library, and the existing libraries I did find were not up to date, I built my own.
 I created [lirc_node](https://github.com/alexbain/lirc_node), a lightweight NodeJS client library that interfaces with LIRC. v0.0.1 of ``lirc_node`` only supports ``irsend``.
-This allows you to send IR commands to devices once you have programmed them. ``irrecord``, required for learning new IR commands, is an interactive command line utility, making it more complex to work with.
+This allows you to send IR commands to devices that LIRC knows about.

 Before trying to install and use ``lirc_node`` make sure you have completed these steps: